BVLC/caffe/docs/installation.md

 ### Intel MKL2017 (optional)

-Caffe can use optimized primitives that are part of MKL package since [Intel MKL 2017 Beta release]( https://software.intel.com/en-us/forums/intel-math-kernel-library/topic/623305)
+Caffe can use optimized primitives that are part of MKL package since [Intel MKL 2017 Beta Update1 release](https://software.intel.com/en-us/forums/intel-math-kernel-library/topic/623305)
-Currently supported layers are: convolution, LRN , ReLU and max pooling.
+Currently supported layers are: Convolution, LRN , ReLU, Pooling, Split, Concat, Batch Normalization and Eltwise operation.

-To make use of MKL2017 primitives, install 'Intel MKL 2017 Beta' or newer and set `BLAS := mkl` in Makefile.config.
-(When using cmake, add `-DBLAS=mkl` to your commandline invoking cmake)
+To make use of MKL2017 primitives, install 'Intel MKL 2017 Beta Update1' and adjust your Makefile.config:

+1. make sure `BLAS := mkl`.
+2. make sure following line is uncommented `COMMON_FLAGS += -DUSE_MKL2017_NEW_API`

+For cmake based build, to use MKL2017 primitives, here is an examplary command line(to be invoked from your created directory, where caffe is to be build):

+`cmake <path to CMakeLists.txt in main caffe dir> -DBLAS=mkl -DUSE_MKL2017_NEW_API=ON -DCMAKE_BUILD_TYPE=Release`

 Support for MKL2017 will be detected and compiled into the caffe.
 To use optimized MKL2017 primitive for a layer, set `engine: MKL2017` in the layer's parameters definition.
-Example of network accelerated by using MKL2017 is located in models/mkl2017_alexnet directory.
+Only layers with `engine` parameter set to `MKL2017` will be accelerated by MKL2017 (Examples are located in models/mkl2017_* directories).
+That way you can split execution of your layers among DEFAULT caffe engine and MKL2017.

+**Note:**
-If `USE_MKL2017_AS_DEFAULT_ENGINE := 1` is set in Makefile.config, then MKL2017 engine will be used as a default engine for all layers supported by MKL2017.
+If you want all layers of your model to be executed by MKL2017 (without adding `engine: MKL2017` in each layer) make sure `USE_MKL2017_AS_DEFAULT_ENGINE := 1` is set in Makefile.config, then MKL2017 engine will be used as a default engine for all layers supported by MKL2017.
 (When using cmake, add `-DUSE_MKL2017_AS_DEFAULT_ENGINE=ON` to your commandline invoking cmake)

 ### OpenMP (optional)